Kermit Davis: Coaching career

 When promoted from assistant to head coach at Idaho in 1988 at age 28, Davis was the youngest head coach in NCAA Division I. He had been an assistant for two seasons with the Vandals under new and first-time head coach Tim Floyd, who left for New Orleans.
-Floyd had rejuvenated the program and under Davis, Idaho had consecutive 25–6 seasons in 1989 and 1990, winning the Big Sky regular season and tournament titles to make the NCAA tournament both years.
+Floyd had rejuvenated the program and under Davis, Idaho had consecutive 25–6 seasons, winning the Big Sky regular season and tournament titles to make the NCAA tournament both in 1989 and 1990.
 Davis left the Palouse for Texas A&M of the Southwest Conference in March 1990, but resigned a year later after an 8–21 first season in which he committed rules violations that landed A&M on two years probation and resulted in a two-year show-cause order against Davis himself.
 After three years at Chipola Junior College and two seasons as an assistant at Utah State, Davis returned to Idaho as head coach in March 1996, then left a year later to become associate head coach under John Brady at LSU.

 Davis became head coach at Middle Tennessee in 2002.
 He led winning records in his first four seasons but first made a postseason tournament in 2010 at the CollegeInsider.com Tournament.
 Middle Tennessee followed that with appearances in the 2012 NIT and 2013 NCAA tournament.
 Middle Tennessee moved from the Sun Belt Conference to Conference USA for the 2013–14 season.
 Following an appearance in the 2015 CollegeInsider.com Tournament, Middle Tennessee made the 2016 NCAA tournament by way of winning the C-USA tournament.
 In the first round of the NCAA Tournament as a #15 seed, Middle Tennessee upset #2 seed (and AP-ranked #2) Michigan State 90–81.
 Middle Tennessee then lost the second-round game to #10 seed Syracuse 75–50.
 The following season Middle Tennessee made it to the second round a second consecutive year by upsetting #5 seed Minnesota, but again losing in the second round, this time to #4 seed (and AP-ranked #21) Butler.

 At the conclusion of the 2017–18 season, Davis was named the head coach at Ole Miss.
 Davis led the Rebels to the NCAA Tournament in his first season, where they lost to Oklahoma in the first round.

 On February 24, 2023, the University of Mississippi had announced that it and Davis had "mutually agreed to part ways".